puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 mode, I suspect this will enable lambdas to leak and closures to be a required feature).

+> R.I.
+Pienaar:
+>
+> would very much like to see this expand to use cases that this solves -
+> nice and all to say its a puppet eval - but why?
+What can we not do
+> today? what actual use cases can a user now solve once we have this?
+>
+> * * * * *
+>
+>> Henrik Lindberg:
+>>
+>> The general idea is to not depend on Ruby for template support.
+Other
+>> than that I think it is the same use cases as for why Ruby templates are
+>> used.
+>>
+>> Great to have real world examples, and I love to get more input on this.

 Here are ideas for such a tag, it must appear first in the template:

     <%| $path_to_fame, $optional_riches = false %>